 We at Ikran’s Cosmetics know sometimes it can be hard to spot counterfeit products whether cosmetic or in any other aspect of life.
 That feeling that you have been tricked is not a nice one!
-And what is more the product that you have purchased can have damaging effects on your health, talk about a kick in the teeth!
-This why we have created this blog to warn customers about the dangers of counterfeit products, how you can spot them and the benefits of investing in good skincare products.
+And what is more, the product that you have purchased can have damaging effects on your health, talk about a kick in the teeth!
+This is why we have created this blog to warn customers about the dangers of counterfeit products, how you can spot them and the benefits of investing in good skincare products.

-In 2018 Kenya imported around 15 million kilograms of cosmetics and if you add the sophistication of counterfeiters and sheer number of products it can be hard to stop all counterfeit skincare products from reaching consumers.
+In 2018 Kenya imported around 15 million kilograms of cosmetics and if you add the sophistication of counterfeiters and the sheer number of products it can be hard to stop all counterfeit skincare products from reaching consumers.

-Counterfeit beauty products are becoming increasingly common and according to statistics by Incopro it is easy to see why individuals want to cash in on the cosmetics industry.
+Counterfeit beauty products are becoming increasingly common and according to statistics by Incopro, it is easy to see why individuals want to cash in on the cosmetics industry.
 By 2024 the market is expected to be worth $863 billion and with skincare products making up 36% of the market, counterfeit skincare products are a big business!

 The dangerous chemicals used to make counterfeit skincare products and what that can do to your body.

-Arsenic, also a common feature in fake skincare products is very deadly too and long-term exposure can result in thickening of the skin, darker skin, abdominal pain, diarrhea, heart disease, numbness, and cancer, which is enough to steer someone away from counterfeit skincare products for good!
+Arsenic, also a common feature in fake skincare products is very deadly too and long-term exposure can result in thickening of the skin, darker skin, abdominal pain, diarrhoea, heart disease, numbness, and cancer, which is enough to steer someone away from counterfeit skincare products for good!

 Mercury another dangerous chemical can cause issues with the nervous, digestive and immune systems, lungs and kidneys, and can be fatal, and if you thought it couldn’t get any more dangerous you are in for a shock, if you are pregnant it can cause complications with the development of the baby.

 Another concerning aspect of counterfeit skincare products are where they are produced, the knock off cosmetics products are created in unsanitary and dirty warehouses which have no regard for health and safety and consumer care.
 These products are being created with the intention of making them as quickly as possible and getting them onto the market.
-This carelessness can create a host of problems when consumers apply counterfeit products on to their body.
+This carelessness can create a host of problems when consumers apply counterfeit products to their bodies.

 How to spot fake cosmetics products

-One way to spot fake cosmetics is by checking the pricing, if you find the skincare product you love and think it is the bargain of the century there is a chance it could be a counterfeit.
+One way to spot fake cosmetics is by checking the pricing, if you find the skincare product you love and think it is the bargain of the century there is a chance it could be counterfeit.
 Brand names have similar prices no matter where you shop therefore if the price is too low think again.

 Products that come in poor quality packaging are a big red flag.
 Counterfeit products might also not fit in the box like they are supposed to and might contain mirrors and other items that do not fit either.